Teamfight Tactics – best comps TFT 9.15

 - Mid game – Upon reaching player level 6, begin rerolling until you find either a Kindred or Leona.
 Build the team around them.

-- Top Tip – Make sure that the Guardians are buffing each other up, that the items you’re creating are up to spec, and if Vayne can’t be star rank 3, to shift to upgrading Varus instead.
+- Top Tip – Make sure that the Guardians are buffing non-Guardians, that the items you’re creating are up to spec, and if Vayne can’t be star rank 3, to shift to upgrading Varus instead.

 Glacial comps TFT